microsoftgraph/group-membership-management/README.md

         This script sets up the service connection.
 Ensure that you're an owner of the service connection you created in step 1.
 Then, run the following command. `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` are as before, plus two new ones.

         `<OrganizationName>` - This is the name of your organization used in Azure DevOps.
         `<ProjectName>` - This is the name of the project in Azure DevOps we just created in a previous step.

             1. . ./Set-ServiceConnection.ps1
             2. Set-ServiceConnection -SolutionAbbreviation "<SolutionAbbreviation>"  `
             		                             -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
                                                  -OrganizationName "<OrganizationName>" `
                                                  -ProjectName "<ProjectName>" `
             		                             -Verbose

+            3. Follow the instructions in the screen.

 -   ### Email Notification

     Please follow the steps in this documentation, which will ensure that the requestor is notified regarding the synchronization job status:
     [SetSenderAddressForEmailNotification.md](/Service/GroupMembershipManagement/Repositories.Mail/Documentation/SetSenderAddressForEmailNotification.md)

+-   ### Create an ADO environment

+    An environment is necessary to manage deployment approvals.

+    1. On Azure DevOps left menu locate Pipelines menu click on 'Environments'.
+    2. Click on 'New environments' button.
+    3. Fill in 'Name' which must follow this naming convention <SolutionAbbreviation>-<EnvironmentAbbreviation>
+    4. Add a description (optional).
+    5. Click on 'Create' button.
+    6. Once created, locate and click on your environment.
+    7. Click on 'More Actions' button.
+It's displayed as a vertical ellipsis (three vertical dots).
+    8. Click on 'Approvals and checks' option.
+    9. Click on 'Add check' button.
+    10. Select 'Approvals' option then click on 'Next' button.
+    11. Add the user(s) or group(s) that will approve the deployment.
+    12. Click on 'Create' button.

 -   ### Create a pipeline